Teaching Licensure Programs

-- Master's Degree in Secondary Education or Professional Degree in Secondary Education (grades 7-12) Coursework meeting state licensure requirements for content teaching areas (e.g. English, History, Social Studies, Global Languages, Art, Music, Sciences, Mathematics) can be done concurrently with the certification courses in education.
+- Master's Degree in Secondary Education or Professional Certificate in Secondary Education (grades 7-12) Coursework meeting state licensure requirements for content teaching areas (e.g. English, History, Social Studies, Global Languages, Art, Music, Sciences, Mathematics) can be done concurrently with the certification courses in education.
 Content area courses are available in other UNR Departments including teacher shortage areas such as science and mathematics.

 - Master’s Degree in Special Education or Professional Degree in Special Education Nevada licensure in mild-moderate disabilities (K-12), early childhood/early intervention (birth to age 8), moderate to profound disabilities (to age 22), autism (K-12), and other disability areas.